scharlton2/modelviewer-mf6/docs/source/toolboxes.rst

 - The **Appearance** tab allows you to:

-  * Set the **Scale Factor** for the vectors.
-(See note 1 below.)
-Check of uncheck the Log Transform option to either apply a log transformation to the ratio of the vector to the smallest vector or to use the vector magnitudes without transformation.
+  * Set the **Scale Factor** for the vectors. (:ref:`See note 1 below. <vector_toolbox_notes>`) Check of uncheck the Log Transform option to either apply a log transformation to the ratio of the vector to the smallest vector or to use the vector magnitudes without transformation.
   * Check or uncheck the **Show Base** option to show or hide small cubes at the starting point of each vector.
   * Check the up or down arrow to increase or decrease the size of the base cubes.
   * Set the vector color to black, gray, or white. (black)

 - The Threshold tab allows you to:

   * Check the **Apply Threshold** option to display only those vectors having magnitudes within the threshold range.
   * Uncheck the **Apply Threshold** option to turn off thresholding.
   * Specify the minimum and maximum vector magnitudes to define the threshold range.

 - The Crop tab allows you to:

-  * Select which vectors are displayed using a cropping procedure similar to that used to crop isosurfaces or solids.
+  * Select which vectors are displayed using a :ref:`cropping procedure similar to that used to crop isosurfaces or solids <crop_toolbox>`.

+.. _vector_toolbox_notes:

 .. note::
     #.
 When model data are loaded, MvMf6 computes a default scale factor based on the maximum vector magnitude at the selected time to display data.
 The actual value of the scale factor is unimportant.
 To lengthen the vectors, simply increase the scale factor.
 To shorten the vectors, decrease the scale factor.

+.. _model_features_toolbox:

 """"""""""""""""""""""
 Model Features Toolbox
 """"""""""""""""""""""

-The **Model Features** toolbox controls the display of model features.
+The **Model Features** toolbox controls the :ref:`display of model features <model_features>`.

 - If the **Model Features** toolbox is not visible, display it by clicking the **Toolbox** menu and selecting **Model Features**.
 - The **Model Features** toolbox contains two lists: the **Show** list on the left and the **Hide** list on the right.